What is Monero (XMR)?

 2. Technology & Architecture

-Monero’s privacy is enforced through a stack of cryptographic technologies.
-Ring signatures mix a user's transaction with decoys, obscuring the true sender.
-Stealth addresses create a unique, one-time public address for each transaction to protect the receiver.
-Ring Confidential Transactions (RingCT) hide the transaction amount.
-Together, these make transactions untraceable and unlinkable on the public ledger.
+Monero's privacy is enforced through a suite of cryptographic technologies.
+Ring signatures mix a user's transaction with others to obscure the sender.
+Stealth addresses create a unique, one-time address for each payment to hide the recipient.
+Ring Confidential Transactions (RingCT) conceal the transaction amount.
+The network uses a Proof-of-Work consensus mechanism with the RandomX algorithm, optimized for CPU mining to promote decentralization.
+Its supply features a tail emission of 0.6 XMR per block to ensure long-term miner incentives and network security.

 Conclusion